-The Board of Directors, upon the recommendation of the Nominating Committee, nominated Scott L. Mathis and William Allen for re-election as Class III directors, to be elected at the 2023 Annual Meeting to serve a three-year term until the 2026 annual meeting of stockholders, or until their respective successors, if any, are duly elected and qualified.
+The Board of Directors, upon the recommendation of the Nominating Committee, nominated Mr. David R. Reinecke for election as a Class II director, to be elected at the Annual Meeting to serve a three-year term until the 2027 annual meeting of stockholders, or until his respective successors, if any, is duly elected and qualified.